PolinaTolkachova/golf-app-live-scoring/docs/useCases.md

 **Trigger:** Player participates in an active tournament.

-**Main Success Scenario:**
-1. Player selects the active tournament.
+1. The player selects the active tournament.
-2. Player inputs scores for each hole.
+2. The player inputs a score for a hole.
-3. Player inputs flight members' scores for each hole.
-4. Player submits scores for review.
+3. The player submits the score.

 **Extension:**
 - Player edits scores before the round is finalized.